 Polysomnography (sleep study)

 Medically reviewed by Drugs.com.
 Last updated on Feb 17, 2023.

-Polysomnography, also called a sleep study, is a test used to diagnose sleep disorders.
-Polysomnography records your brain waves, the oxygen level in your blood, heart rate and breathing, as well as eye and leg movements during the study.
+Polysomnography, known as a sleep study, is a test used to diagnose sleep disorders.
+Polysomnography records your brain waves, the oxygen level in your blood, and your heart rate and breathing during sleep.
+It also measures eye and leg movements.

 Why it's done